AI - Natural Language Processing

 N → bird | birds | grain | grains

 V → peck | pecks | pecking

 The parse tree can be created as shown −

 Now consider the above rewrite rules.
-Since V can be replaced by both, "peck" or "pecks", sentences such as "The bird peck the grains" with wrong subject-verb agreement are also permitted.
+Since V can be replaced by both, "peck" or "pecks", sentences such as "The bird peck the grains" can be wrongly permitted. i. e. the subject-verb agreement error is approved as correct.

 Merit − The simplest style of grammar, therefore widely used one.

 They are not highly precise.
 For example, “The grains peck the bird”, is a syntactically correct according to parser, but even if it makes no sense, parser takes it as a correct sentence.

 To bring out high precision, multiple sets of grammar need to be prepared.
 It may require a completely different sets of rules for parsing singular and plural variations, passive sentences, etc., which can lead to creation of huge set of rules that are unmanageable.

 Here, the parser starts with the S symbol and attempts to rewrite it into a sequence of terminal symbols that matches the classes of the words in the input sentence until it consists entirely of terminal symbols.

 These are then checked with the input sentence to see if it matched.
 If not, the process is started over again with a different set of rules.
 This is repeated until a specific rule is found which describes the structure of the sentence.